Marvin-Brouwer/FluentSerializer/docs/Contributing.md

 ## Contribution flow

-The contribution flow is loosely based on [Scott Chacon's GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html).
+The contribution flow is loosely based on [Scott Chacon's GitHub flow article][github-flow].
 Following this process is the best way to get your work merged:

 **Please ask first** before embarking on any significant code change (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.